DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 This document section describes the best practices that you should follow when you handle and log errors in a reporting application.
 For information on how to determine the exact cause of a problem with your application, refer to the [Reporting Application Diagnostics](https://docs.devexpress.com/XtraReports/401687/web-reporting/general-information/application-diagnostics) documentation topic.

-### Logging errors that occurred in the code of DevExpress reporting components
+### Log errors that occurred in the code of DevExpress reporting components

 To handle exceptions generated by DevExpress reporting components, implement and register a custom logger service.
 In your implementation of the service, override the `Error` method.
 In the `Error` method's implementation, save errors to a log or database.
 If a Visual Studio debugger is attached, you can set a breakpoint and inspect errors in the Watch window.